-A subcommittee of the Security and Exchange Commission’s Investors Advisory Committee is recommending that the agency update its reporting requirements for public companies to include material information related to environmental, social and governance (ESG) factors.
+A subcommittee of the Securities and Exchange Commission’s Investor Advisory Committee is recommending that the agency update its reporting requirements for public companies to include material information related to environmental, social and governance (ESG) factors.

 “The time has come for the SEC to address this issue,” notes the recommendation of the Investor-as-Owner Subcommittee.